simonw/datasette-leaflet-geojson/README.md

-# datasette-leaflet
+# datasette-leaflet-geojson

-A Datasette plugin that loads the Leaflet JavaScript library
+Datasette plugin that replaces any GeoJSON column values with a Leaflet map.